 If there have been previous marriages for bride and/or groom: Proof showing how and when the last marriage ended must be presented.
 (In the case where an applicant has been married more than once, only documentation from the last, most recent marriage is required).

 Under the Child Support Enforcement law, Social Security numbers of the bride and groom must be recorded in the confidential section of the application/marriage license.
 The couple may either state these numbers to us, or bring the Social Security cards with them at time of application.
 If plans for the ceremony have been made by the bride and groom, applicants will be asked to provide the name of the officiant (person performing the ceremony), officiants address and phone number.
-FEE $90.00 paid at time of application-CASH ONLY (checks not accepted). $25.00-Waiver fee if applicable.
+FEE $90.00 paid at time of application-CASH/CREDIT ONLY (checks not accepted).